schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

 combined_integer[4]
 ```

 Did you get what you expected?
 Most programming languages would throw an "Index out of bounds" exception.
 R returns a polite `NA` value.
-Simply it means "Not Available" (the value is missing). `NA` is somewhat analogous to a null value, in that it shows the absence of a value
+Simply it means "Not Available" (the value is missing). `NA` is somewhat analogous to a null value, in that it shows the absence of a value.
+But, as you will soon see, `NULL` is also present in the R language

 Try the following